MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 :::image type="content" source="../../assets/images/dashboard/dashboard-demonstration.png" alt-text="Screenshot shows the sample of a dashboard.":::

 The Teams dashboard app allows your team to be engaged with latest updates from different sources within Teams all within the same tab.
 Use dashboard tab apps to connect numerous metrics, data sources, APIs, and services to help your business extract relevant information from the sources and present it to the users.

-## Create a new dashboard

-Before you create a dashboard, you must create a dashboard tab app.
 For more information about creating a dashboard tab app and the source code directory structure, see [step-by-step guide](#step-by-step-guide).

+## Add a new dashboard

+After you've created a dashboard tab app, you can add a new dashboard.

+To add a new dashboard follow these steps:

 1. [Create a dashboard class](#create-a-dashboard-class)
 1. [Override methods to customize dashboard tab app](#override-methods-to-customize-dashboard-tab-app)